Mainpuri: Industry

+Tarkashi

+Mainpuri is renowned for its woodwork inlaid with brass wire, a process known as tarkashi (literally "wire-drawing").
+Dark shisham wood is the main type of wood used, and some of the items commonly decorated in this way are footwear, plates and trays, various small boxes, and photo frames.
+Tarkashi items are made by gently hammering brass strips into chiselled-out incisions in the wood.
+A stencil is used to mark out complex designs beforehand.
+Tarkashi work is typically a slow process – a plate with a 30 cm diameter can take up to 20 days – so the items tend to be relatively expensive.

 Places of interest

 Fort/Garhi of Mainpuri is situated at old Mainpuri.
 The fort is not a spot of tourist interest.
 It is the private property of erstwhile raja of two estates, Mainpuri and Lawan (Dausa, Rajasthan) and repaired, maintained and restored by him.

 Attractions include the parks Phoolbagh and Lohia Park.
 Phoolbagh is situated at Jail Chauraha while Lohia Park is situated at District Collectorate.
 Both have green lawns and fountains.

 Mainpuri is also known for the sarus crane (Grus antigone).
 This bird, called krouncha in India, is revered as a symbol of marital fidelity and is celebrated in myth and legend.
 There are estimated to be 8,000-10,000 sarus cranes in India.
-Two-thirds of its population resides in the villages Harwai,Andani of Karhal.
+Two-thirds of its population resides in the villages Harwai, Andani of Karhal.

 Another place of interest in the Mainpuri District is the Saman Bird Sanctuary.
 The Siberian crane comes here in its migration cycle and stays for 3–4 months from November to February.
 Part-time wildlife photographer Mr. Shashank Raghav has contributed his photos to depict the wildlife of the Mainpuri District, especially the different species of birds which can be found in nearby areas of the Saman Bird Sanctuary within the Mainpuri district.